 The Senior Choir is made up of congregants of MacKay United Church.
 We enhance the liturgy through music, sing the main anthem for the handbook.services and lead the congregation during hymnal singing.
 We love to "make a joyful noise to the rock of our salvation" (Psalm 95:1).
-Thanks to the ongoing efforts of Parv, our choir director, we are learning more about how to make that joyful noise sound even better, increasing singing and ensemble techniques and applying it to all our music.
+We are learning more about how to make that joyful noise sound even better, increasing singing and ensemble techniques and applying it to all our music.
 We gather for rehearsals evenings from and again mornings before Worship.
 If you would like to learn more about the choir, take a look at our

 Several accomplished musicians flautists, pianists, drummers and organists add an extra dimension regularly to the Voluntaries offered at our Sunday Worship service.

 The MUC Hand Chimes were donated to MacKay by Paul (former organist and choir director) and June MacMillan in memory of their son Jamie.

 'MacKay's Rowdy Ringers', are age 6 and over.
 They perform twice per year with practices on Sunday mornings.
 The goal is to enjoy music and perform for the congregation.

 Hand chimes are musical instruments similar to handbells.
 They are rung using the hands, and many handbell techniques can be applied to hand chimes.
 When combined, the two create a new and different timbre.
 They are tuned during manufacture and do not require external tuning.
 Hand chimes are inexpensive, lightweight and resilient instruments.

 MacKay Chamber Concert Series 2017-18